Amitthakur910/MeetingMind_AI/README.md

 ---

-Built with ❤️ using React + OpenAI GPT-4o
+Built with ❤️ using React + OpenRouter AI